 ASC 606 provides three indicators that a consignment arrangement may exist.
 These indicators provide a starting point for determining whether a vendor maintains control of a product after it is shipped.
 Additionally, the general ASC 606 process for determining the transfer of control should be consulted, as ultimately the ability to obtain substantially all of the remaining benefits from an asset and to direct its use determines control.
 In a consignment arrangement, revenue cannot be recognized until control of the product has transferred, which may be when a specified event occurs, such as the sale of the product to an end-consumer or the expiration of a specified period.

-- EY, Financial reporting developments: “Revenue from Contracts with Customers.”
-Revised October 2018.
-Section 4.5 “Consignment arrangements.”
+- EY, Financial Reporting Developments: “Revenue from Contracts with Customers.”
+October 2018.
+Section 4.5.

 - KPMG, Issues In-Depth: “Revenues from Contracts with Customers.”
 May 2016.
 Section 5.5.6.